 At night, Chicago sizzles, from legendary blues and jazz venues to famous comedy clubs to hopping nightclubs.
 The Loop becomes fairly quiet after curtains fall on its many theaters.
 Then most barhoppers move north to clubs along Rush Street or to a cluster of busy taverns around the intersection of State and Division.

 There's a more upscale scene in the West Loop warehouse district, and plenty of laid-back neighborhood joints in Andersonville, Bucktown, Lincoln Square, Southport, Ukrainian Village and Wicker Park.
-Lincoln Park and Old Town are popular with the yuppie set, and Lakeview draws hundreds of recent Big Ten grads, as well as a large following to the gay bars along Halsted Street.
+Lincoln Park and Old Town are popular with young professionals, and Lakeview draws hundreds of recent Big Ten grads, as well as a large following to the gay bars along Halsted Street.

 Sports bars cluster around Wrigley Field, and they fill up quickly after a Cubs game (win or lose, Cubs fans always like to hoist a few).
 But no matter where you go in Chicago, you're certain to find a corner bar with plenty of locals talking about Chicago sports.